wdscultan/wdscultan.github.io/_pages/about.md

 Highlights
 ------
+* QC by symmetry: information processing induced by measurement, see PRL

+* A topological gate by 'twist': twist symmetry-protected top order slowly to obtain a quantum gate, see PRL

+* Hyper-teleportation: teleportation and QC with hypergraph states, see IJMP

-Qubit channel universal simulator: only need a CNOT gate and a pbit to get arbitrary qubit noise, see PRL
+* Qubit channel universal simulator: only need a CNOT gate and a pbit to get arbitrary qubit noise, see PRL
 ![Qubit channel universal simulator](/images/editing-talk.png)

-Hyper-teleportation: teleportation and QC with hypergraph states, see IJMP

-A topological gate by 'twist': twist symmetry-protected top order slowly to obtain a quantum gate, see PRL

-QC by symmetry: information processing induced by measurement, see PRL

 Files
 ------